mohannad-b/Wrkcodean/BACKEND_ARCHITECTURE.md

 **Key Operations**:
 - Create message in project thread
 - List messages for project/automation
-- Create and assign tasks
+- Create and assign tasks (build checklist items or general TODOs)
+- Query tasks by context (project, automation, or internal)
 - Query audit logs (admin only, with filters)

 **API Endpoints**: